NCAR/people-docker/README.md

 # People-Docker

-This repo contains tools/configuration to build a Docker container that runs a MySQL server instance with data from a PeopleDB production backup.
-It also contains a docker-compose.yml file for running the people-search web application together with such a PeopleDB MySQL container.
+This repo contains tools/configuration to build a Docker image that contains a MySQL server instance with data from a PeopleDB backup file.
+It also contains a docker-compose.yml file for running the people-search and people-sync web applications together with one of these PeopleDB MySQL images.

-The repo includes a CircleCI configuration for running nightly jobs to create new database containers, which are stored in an Amazon Web Services' Elastic Container Registry (AWS ECR) repository.
+The repo includes a CodeBuild *buildspec* file for creating new database containers and storing them in an Amazon Web Services' Elastic Container Registry (AWS ECR) repository.
 The docker-compose configuration automatically retrieves the latest database container image from this repository (see **Running docker-compose**).

-The people-search web application container is also stored in an AWS ECR repository, which is also used by the `docker-compose` configuration.
-The `NCAR/people-search` GitHub repo has its own CircleCI configuration, which is used to automatically build and push a new Docker container whenever a new version of people-search is released.
+The people-search and people-sync Docker images are also stored in an AWS ECR repository, which is also used by the `docker-compose` configuration.
+The `NCAR/people-search` and `NCAR/people-sync` GitHub repos have their own CircleCI configurations, which are used to automatically build and push new Docker images whenever new version of people-search and people-sync are released.

 ### AWS ECR